Pricey property leaves Hong Kong families struggling to buy own home

 Like most people in Hong Kong, owning his own home is a life goal for Chan, and with a monthly salary of about HK$40,000, he already earns more than 85 percent of Hong Kong’s workforce where the median income is HK$17,000.

-A recent UBS report reckoned Hong Kong was the world’s most expensive city for apartments where the average living space is just 150 square feet (14 square meters) per person.
+A recent UBS report reckoned Hong Kong was the world’s most expensive city for apartments where the average living space is just 150 square feet (14 square metres) per person.

 Lam also said the scheme would stipulate in certain land leases that developers would need to build a number of “starter homes” units on top of private units, but gave few other details in her maiden policy address, other than launching the first 1,000 units by the end of next year.